VirtusLab/scala-snippet-checker/README.md

 - \`\`\`scala ... `scala-cli`
 - \`\`\`scala ... `scala-cli` args

-`scala-cli` keyword must be added to the end of header of snipper To pass arguments to ScalaCLI, add them after `scala-cli`.
+`scala-cli` keyword must be added to the end of header of a snippet.
+To pass arguments to ScalaCLI, add them after `scala-cli`.

 ## Usage: